-Wonga Beach is a coastal community located on a broad sandy embayment that extends along the coastline south of the Daintree River for approximately 10 km (Figure 1) (DSC 2019b, DSC 2020).
+Wonga Beach is a coastal community located on a broad sandy embayment that extends along the coastline south of the Daintree River for approximately 10 km and represents almost 10 % of the Shire's coastal length (Figure 1) (DSC 2019b, DSC 2020).
 The sandy embayment that forms Wonga Beach is part of a beach ridge system.

-Wonga Beach is one of the main settlements in the Douglas Shire.
-There are more than 500 residential dwellings and a number of tourist facilities.
+Wonga Beach is one of the main coastal settlements in the Douglas Shire.
+There are more than 500 residential dwellings and a number of tourist facilities, including Pinnacle Village Holiday Park.
 The settlement is located at the southern end of the sandy embayment.
-As of the 2016 census, there were 975 residents at Wonga Beach (ABS 2017), most of whom reside there permanently.
+The most recent census data from 2016 indicates there were 975 residents at Wonga Beach (ABS 2017), most of whom reside there permanently.
+However, it is likely that Wonga Beach has seen some population growth in the following years.